oslokommune/okctl-upgrade/gists/bump-eks/README.md

 watch -n 1 kubectl get pod --all-namespaces -o wide
 ```

+What to look for when running the upgrade
+* Are at least on of your applications' pods in 1/1 Running state at all times?
+If not, you probably haven't configured the `PodDisruptionBudget` correctly (see the step to configure applications above).
+* During the upgrade, pods will be removed from old nodes and started on new nodes.
+Which nodes are new nodes?
+See the `kubectl get node`node age in the next section below.

+## Nodes

-* Open a new terminal tab.
+Open a new terminal tab.
 Log in to your kubernetes cluster like above.

 Then start monitoring nodes: